 , conglomerates formed in a variety of conditions.

-The Jurassic system is subdivided into 3 divisions and 11 tiers:
+The Jurassic system is divided into 3 divisions and 11 tiers:

 Yura Upper